Probely/security_checklist/README.md

 ![Checklist](https://raw.githubusercontent.com/Probely/security_checklist/master/checklist.png)

+**We have a blog post that goes into more detail about each item on the checklist.
+Check it [here](https://blog.probely.com/web-application-security-checklist-ee0479bf60c6)**

 ## Objectives

 We want to help developers making their web applications more secure.
 This checklist is supposed to be a brain exercise to ensure that essential controls are not forgotten.